yamasoft-challenge/ai-document-classifier/README.md

 # Task Challenge: AI Document Classifier with Web Interface
+Thanks for applying for this role at Yamasoft.
+We've put together this code challenge.
+It should take around four hours to complete, do not invest more time.

 ## Context:
 You are working on an AI platform that helps enterprises automatically classify and summarize documents (e.g., contracts, research papers, or receipts) based on their content.
 Your task is to create a prototype that demonstrates the core functionality of this platform.
 ## Requirements: